AnthonyCxx/Notes-and-Writeups/C/Data Types/Unions.md

 # Unions in C
-Unions are a data structure that allows multiple variables to share the same space in memory (unlike a struct, in which the variables are independent of each other)
+Unions are a data structure that allows multiple variables to share the same space in memory (unlike a struct, in which the variables are independent of each other).
+The size of a union is always the size of the largest data member of the union.
+Unions are especially useful for

 ## Declaring a Union in C